Righting Citing - Text A

 1. Chariyalertsak, S., T. Sirisanthana, O. Saengwonloey, K. Nelson.
 2001.
 Clinical presentation and risk behaviors of patients with acquired immunodeficiency syndrome in Thailand, 1994–1998: regional variation and temporal trends.
 Clin.
 Infect.
 Dis.
 32:955.

 2. Okongo, M., D. Morgan, B. Mayanja, A. Ross, J. Whitworth.
 1998.
 Causes of death in a rural, population-based human immunodeficiency virus type 1 natural history cohort in Uganda.
 Int.
 J. Epidemiol.
 27:698.

 3. French, N., J. Nakiyingi, L. M. Carpenter, E. Lugada, C. Watera, K. Moi, M. Moore, D. Antvelink, D. Mulder, E. N. Janoff, et al 2000.
 23-valent pneumococcal polysaccharide vaccine in HIV-1-infected Ugandan adults: double-blind, randomized and placebo controlled trial.
 Lancet 355:2106.

 4. Corbett, E. L., G. J. Churchyard, S. Charalambos, B. Samb, V. Moloi, T. C. Clayton, A. D. Grant, J. Murray, R. J. Hayes, K. M. De Cock.
 2002.
 Morbidity and mortality in South African gold miners: impact of untreated disease due to human immunodeficiency virus.
 Clin.
 Infect.
 Dis.
 34:1251.

-*From Siddiqui et al. IFN-? at the Site of Infection Determines Rate of Clearance of Infection in Cryptococcal Meningitis.
-J Immunol.
+*From Siddiqui, AA et al. IFN-gamma at the site of infection determines rate of clearance of infection in cryptococcal meningitis.
+J. Immunol.
 2005; 1746-1750.